ocaml/ocaml.org/data/tutorials/getting-started/gs_02_fst_program.md

 category: "Getting Started"
 ---

-## Get Something Done

-This tutorial is the last part of the three-part series.
-Please ensure you have completed [Installing OCaml](/docs/up-and-running) and [A Tour of OCaml](/docs/a-tour-of-ocaml) before proceeding onto your first OCaml project.
-You will need your environment been set up as described in the [Installing OCaml](/docs/up-and-running).
+# How to Write an OCaml Program

 In this tutorial, we start working with files containing OCaml source code and compiling them to produce excutable binaries.
 However, this is not a detailed tutorial on OCaml compilation, project modularisation, or dependencies management; it only gives a glimpse at those topics.
 The goal is to sketch the bigger picture before extensively presenting topics in order to avoid getting lost in the details.

-In other words, breadth-first learning instead of depth-first learning.
-In the previous tutorial most commands were entered in Utop, in this one unless instructed differently, the commands should be entered in an Unix termial.
-Code samples lines starting with a dollar sign `$` are intented to be entered in a the terminal, while lines starting with a hash sign `#` are intended to be entered in Utop.
+In other words, we do breadth-first learning instead of depth-first learning.
+In the previous tutorial most commands were entered in Utop, in this tutorial, the majority of commands should be entered into a terminal.
+Code examples starting with a dollar sign `$` are intended to be entered in the terminal, while lines starting with a hash sign `#` are intended to be entered in Utop.

 ## Prerequisites and Goals

-The only prerequisites to this tutorial is the previous from the “Getting Started” series of tutorial [A Tour of OCaml](/docs/a-tour-of-ocaml) as well as the inherited requirements.
+This tutorial is the last part of a two-part series.
+Please ensure you have completed [A Tour of OCaml](/docs/a-tour-of-ocaml) before proceeding onto your first OCaml project.
+You will need to have [installed OCaml](/install).

 Once you've completed this tutorial, you should be able to:
 - Create an OCaml project from scratch, using Dune or manually